SovereignCloudStack/k8s-cluster-api-provider/README.md

 on one hand and all worker nodes on the other are equal.
 They are in the same cloud within the same availablity zone, using the same flavor. cluster API allows k8s clusters to have varying flavors, span availability zones and even clouds.
-For this, you'll have to create an advanced cluster-template with more different machine descriptions and potentially several secrets.
+For this, you can create an advanced cluster-template with more different machine descriptions and potentially several secrets.
 Depending on your changes, the logic in ``create_cluster.sh`` might also need enhancements to handle this.
 Extending this is not hard